pnnl/NWQ-Sim/vqe/README.md

 # QFlow
 In the QFlow algorithm, we repeatedly perform single-direction gradient descent over downfolded Hamiltonians.
+The default orbital indexing scheme is DUCC for `nwq_qflow`.

 To perform a QFlow gradient descent for an effective Hamiltonian, NWQ-VQE provides two interfaces.